thabanidev/stock-data-cleaner/README.md

-# Simple python project that cleans stock data to prepare them for machine learning
+# Simple python project that cleans stock data to prepare it for machine learning